coreyhaines/emoji-test-love/README.md

 == DESCRIPTION:

-Print out emoji for your test passes, fails, and skips
+Print out emoji for your test passes, fails, and skips.
+Whether you love Minitest or RSpec, we have amazing emoji love for you!

 This is entirely based on [Tenderlove's](https://github.com/tenderlove) most awesome [minitest-emoji](https://github.com/tenderlove/minitest-emoji)